NerdyToddGerdy/Beer-directory/README.md

 - Brewery and beer data is from brewerydb - http://www.brewerydb.com
 - Google Maps data was provided by Google Maps - http://maps.google.com/maps/api/js

-## Unsolved Problems
-- The Style doesn't work well in Firefox.
-- The pre-selected beers on the brewery pages do not disappear on the next brewery.
-- using angular globally
-- sessions: needs a little more attention

 ## Technical Challenges
 - Using a proxy to fix the CORS error when using a 3rd api.
+- Reading through the API's developer page to understand what data can be received from which URLs
+- Using Session cookie with AngularJS

+## Unsolved Problems
+- The Style doesn't work well in Firefox with the maps
+- the site is not currently responsive

 ## Expected Updates
 - We are going to make it responsive to mobile